claire020326/MyAllergy/README.md

 # MyAllergy

-A high schooler's first iOS project
+A high schooler's first iOS project to log and diagnose food allergy.